SantoshIdagall/logic-building/README.md

 # Levels Problems

-This folder contains Level 2 logic-building problems and solutions in Java.
+This folder contains Level  logic-building problems and solutions in Java.

 ## Topics
-- Loops
-- Patterns
-- Arrays
-- Functions
+- simple  if